 It is interesting to view the figures in relations to personal study goals.
 If you are studying British English in order to find your way on a tourist trip to London, 200 permanently learned study items are enough.
 For a 40-year-old, this takes about six hours of exercising with WordDive.
 The milestone of 2000 permanently learned items can be reached in about 13 weeks by a 40-year-old learner, if he or she exercises five times a week, 45 minutes at a time.
 This means that you can become fluent in a language in only three months!
 Wow – with WordDive you can definitely forget about lengthy language studies with hours and hours of exercise sessions!

 Thus, the answer to the question how fast you can learn a new language depends also on what level of language skills you are aiming at, and how much time you are willing to dedicate to your language studies weekly.
-Don’t forget to make use of WordDive’s Plan your week tool in the Progress section of our browser version to see how close you are to your next goal considering your personal studying pace.
+Don’t forget to make use of the Plan your week tool in the Progress section of our browser version to see how close you are to your next goal considering your personal studying pace.
 In the mobile app, the study material is divided into multiple lessons.
 You can set yourself a personal learning goal by deciding how many lessons you want to complete in a week.

 Everyone learns with WordDive!

 Individual differences in learning speed are significant, but the great news is that with WordDive everybody learns fast!
 The service individually adjusts your learning so that both the speed of progress and the content of the exercises are optimal for you.

 You can learn a language in record time if you have time and a strong motivation for exercising.
 But you can also advance calmly, without a rush and at you own pace.
 Fast or a little slower – with WordDive, you will succeed!

 PS.
 As your learning speed will accelerate after you complete at least one entire course, we recommend that you wait until then to compare your results to the figures presented above.